one-eyed-bat/pico/content/en/blog/_index.md

 +++
-title = "Welcome, to you future..."
+title = "Have a look around, See if there's anything you like"
 # Default banner
 [cascade]
-  banner = "img/default_banner.webp"
+# banner = "img/default_banner.webp"

 +++